 - Yield: 95% of bioactive compounds are retained

-"My grandmother always said, 'Patience is the most important ingredient.'
-Today I understand: Fast, industrial extraction may be more cost-effective, but it destroys precisely what makes propolis so valuable." – Jiri Studnicky
+"My grandmother always said: 'Patience is the most important ingredient.'
+Today I understand: Fast, industrial extraction may be more cost-effective, but it destroys exactly what makes propolis so valuable." – Jiri Studnicky

-Research into the benefits of propolis has made impressive progress in recent years.
-Over 4,000 scientific studies now document the diverse skin benefits of this remarkable natural substance.
+Research into propolis what helps has made impressive progress in recent years.
+Over 4,000 scientific studies now confirm the diverse skin benefits of this remarkable natural substance.

 - Inflammation reduction by up to 70%